neos/neos-development-collection/TYPO3.Neos/Documentation/References/CodingGuideLines/PHP.rst

 * If corresponding tickets exist, mention the ticket number(s) using footer lines after another blank line and use the following actions:

-  Fixes: #<number>
-   If the change fixes a bug.
-  Resolves: #<number>
+  Fixes <Issue-Id>
-   If the change resolves a feature request or task.
+   If the change fixes a bug, resolves a feature request or task.
-  Related: #<number>
+  Related to <Issue-Id>
    If the change relates to an issue but does not resolve or fix it.

-* Fixes may be targeted at not only the master branch (i.e. the next major/point release), but also for a point release in an older branch.
-Thus a ``Releases`` footer must address the target branches.

 *A commit messages following the rules...*:

 .. code-block:: text

- [TASK] Short (50 chars or less) summary of changes
+ TASK: Short (50 chars or less) summary of changes

  More detailed explanatory text, if necessary.
 Wrap it to about 72 characters or so.
 In some contexts, the first line is treated as the